 FB: And that's where it all started?
 When is the little seed?

-MDL: During this little conversation we had Arnaud and I. Arnaud is an entrepreneur, so he's someone who has a good feeling for the things that are going up, and the padel it's a fast growing sport.
-He sees the opportunity and it will continue I think.
+MDL: During this little conversation that Arnaud and I had.
+Arnaud is an entrepreneur so he is someone who senses things that are growing, and padel is a sport that is growing quickly.
+He sees the opportunity and I think it will continue.

 FB: Why not Renault's involvement one day in this sport more generally?